 Odour in use is actually less than for a conventional toilet.
 Whilst enthusiasts might tolerate a fusty odour we believe that correctly designed and operated compost toilets should not smell at all, indeed less than conventional toilets in use.
 For most installations we achieve this without the use of a fan which means higher reliability and no electrician required for installation.
 The urinal is also odourless and vented and avoids the use of a troublesome trap.

-We also have a design for low use private situations, the Compact, and for high use public toilets with no discharge of urine to ground – such as those installed at Richmond Park.
+We also have a design for low use private situations, the Compact, and another, the Zero Discharge (ZD), for high use public sites and for sites where no discharge of urine to ground is permitted.
+The ZD has been installed on sites such as Richmond Park.
 Find more details on the Products page.

-The Environment Agency; The Royal Parks; The National Trust; Thames Water; Groundwork; The Forestry Commission; Natural England.
+The Environment Agency; The Royal Parks; the National Trust; Natural Resources Wales; Thames Water; Groundwork; The Forestry Commission; Natural England.

 Our products are the preferred choice of the The Centre for Alternative Technology where they have been testing compost toilets to destruction since 1973.